 Your employer will be required to release you from work to receive 'off-the-job' training.
 This could be a requirement to attend the centre in the form of a day release or block release, or it could be training that takes place at your work but away from the immediate requirements and pressures of your normal job role.
-We will advise you and your employer about the 'off-the-job' attendance requirements for your chosen apprenticeship.
+We will advise, plan, and agree with you and your employer, the 'off-the-job' attendance requirements for your chosen apprenticeship.

-Apprenticeship Standards can be quite different from each other.
-For example, some specify the achievement of mandatory qualifications, whilst others do not require the achievement of formal qualifications.
-We will advise you on the requirements for your apprenticeship.
+Apprenticeship Standards can be quite different from each other, for example: some specify the achievement of mandatory qualifications, whilst others do not require the achievement of formal qualifications.
+We will advise you of the requirements for your apprenticeship.

-However, all Standards will contain the following:
+All Standards will contain the following: